 BE PHYSICALLY ACTIVE FOR AT LEAST 30 MINUTES EACH DAY

 Physical activity doesn’t mean having to join a gym.
 You could take up a dance class, walk to the shops instead of taking the bus, or tackle the garden, all of which will be keeping your muscles toned and your joints supple.
 Even if you are not able to be active when standing up, there are lots of seated exercises you can do – you can try chair-based exercises.
 Don’t forget local centres and organisations offer a range of activities like walking clubs, swimming, aqua aerobics or dancing.
-If you are unable to get out, using a Wii© Fit can be very beneficial in improving balance and muscle strength.

 Most people with haemophilia will have joint damage, pain and /or poor balance.
 If you have difficulty with mobility you should discuss exercise options with the haemophilia centre or physiotherapist.
 You begin with easy, range-of-motion exercises and low-impact aerobics to improve your joint strength and fitness and then you can build from there.
 It may useful to talk to the haemophilia centre about going onto prophylaxis for a short period when you are starting new activities.